 Did the neighbor really cause the dog’s death or was he just ending a persistent, dangerous situation?
 Remember the other human involved: the dog owner.

-Had the owner gone to a local home improvement store, the materials to build a dog run or even a tethering system could have been purchased.
+The owner could have gone to a local home improvement store or feed store and gotten the things to build a secure dog run.
 But these can be several hundred dollars or more (still cheaper than paying thousands of dollars for damage a dog can cause).
 For $20 – $25 the owner could have purchased a dog tethering system.
 Put this in perspective: less than the cost of a mani-pedi.
 Less than the cost of a few specialty coffees and a pastry at Starbucks.
 Less than the cost of a pair of jeans.
 This dog could have been better confined to the property.

 So, I ask again…